cse110-fa22-group13/cse110-fa22-group13/admin/meetings/sprint-meetings/111922-sprint-2-review.md

 - Created unit testing tasks for CRUD features.
 - Created a task to set Jest in our CI environment.
 - Created a task for team status video due to the assignment
-- Created a task to implement reponsive feature for the book entries page.
+- Created a task to implement responsive feature for the book entries page.
 - The details can be found on [issues](https://github.com/cse110-fa22-group13/cse110-fa22-group13/issues)

 **When the meeting finished:** 9:55pm